Aidbox/aidbox-sdk-js/README.md

 To request only a portion of the resources from a server, you can use the summary function.
 This function allows you to specify the type of summary you want to receive, such as **true, false, text, data, or count**.

 By default, when you make a request to a server, it will return all resource.
-However, if you only need a specific part of the resources, you can use the summary function to request a condensed summary of the data.

 The summary function accepts several types of summaries, each of which provides a different level of detail about the data.
 For example:

-If you set the summary parameter to true, the server will return a limited subset of elements from the resource.
-This subset SHOULD consist solely of all supported elements that are marked as "summary" in the base definition of the resource
+  * true - limited subset of elements from the resource

-If you set the summary parameter to false, the server will return all parts of the resource.
+  * false - all parts of the resource

-If you set the summary parameter to text, the server will return only the text, id, meta, and top-level mandatory elements.
+  * text - only the text, id, meta, and top-level mandatory elements

-If you set the summary parameter to data, the server will return resources without the text element.
+  * data - resources without the text element

-If you set the summary parameter to count, the server will return just return a count of the matching resources, without returning the actual matches.
+  * count - count of the matching resources, without returning the actual matches

     summary("data")